 Painted Canyon & Ladder Canyon Trail Directions

-How to Get There: The Ladder Canyon trailhead is in the Mecca Hills Wilderness, about 50 minutes southeast of Palm Springs.
+The Ladder Canyon trailhead is in the Mecca Hills Wilderness, about 50 minutes southeast of Palm Springs.
 It’s a bit of a drive, but it’s worth the effort.

-There was a lot of chatter on the Alltrails app about the quality of the road to the Ladder Canyon trailhead and whether it’s suitable for normal cars.
+There was a lot of chatter on the AllTrails app about the quality of the road to the Ladder Canyon trailhead and whether it’s suitable for normal cars.

 As you leave the highway, you’ll be greeted with a warning sign that says, “4×4 vehicles only”.